edvardHua/PoseEstimationForMobile/README.md

 This repository currently implemented the CPM and Hourglass model using TensorFlow.
-Instead of normal convolution, inverted residuals (also known as Mobilenet V2) module has been used inside the model for faster inference.
+Instead of normal convolution, inverted residuals (also known as Mobilenet V2) module has been used inside the model for **real-time** inference.

 <table>